 Jim has been with HP for 4 years serving as an account manager for a variety of enterprise and government accounts.
 Prior to HP, Jim spent 10 years in account management at Telcordia-Bellcore supporting AT&T. Prior to Telcordia, Jim worked for 17 years at Digital, HP and IBM in various sales and marketing capacities.
 Jim has an MBA from the Olin School of Business at Washington University and a BS in Physics from the University of Missouri St. Louis.
 Jim is a native of the St. Louis area and currently resides in Wildwood with his three children.

-Judy Marth serves as both the Director of the Information Technology group and Chief Logistics Integration Officer supporting the Global Services & Support organizations in Boeing Defense, Space & Security (BDS).
-Her team supports the IT needs at the eight major sites as well as numerous others across the BDS Business Unit.
+Judy retired from the Boeing Corporation after 39 years of working in a variety of IT roles.
+Judy’s role prior to retirement in April of 2013 was serving as the Director of a large Information Technology group and Chief Logistics Integration Officer supporting the Global Services & Support organizations in Boeing Defense, Space & Security (BDS).
+Her team supported the IT needs at the eight major sites as well as numerous others across the BDS Business Unit.

-In this dual role, she is responsible for all IT solutions and service delivery to Global Services & Support, and leads the effort to ensure that integrated service-ready information systems solutions support GS&S business strategies.
-She also partners with BCA Commercial Airplane Services (CAS) IT for common business solutions and cost savings, and she manages related IT proposal development for potential growth opportunities.
+In this dual role, she was responsible for all IT solutions and service delivery to Global Services & Support, and lead the effort to ensure that integrated service-ready information systems solutions support GS&S business strategies.
+She also partnered with BCA Commercial Airplane Services (CAS) IT for common business solutions and cost savings, and she managed related IT proposal development for potential growth opportunities.

 Marth was previously the IT Director of Supply Chain Management Systems for IDS and Phantom Works.
 Prior experiences include the Computing and Network Operations organization supporting the Midwest Region for Service Delivery Management and Operations; Finance Systems; the Missiles Division of McDonnell Douglas; and the Telecommunications Division of McDonnell Douglas Automation Company.

 Judy has a BS in Business Administration from the University of Missouri-St. Louis.
+In 2012 she was the recipient of the UMSL Alumni of the Year Award and the 2012 Most Influential Business Women Award from the St. Louis Business Journal.
 She and Ron have been married more than 25 years and have two children, Alex and Lisa.
 Her hobbies include boating, water-skiing, horseback riding, exercise, and having family fun.

 As Director and Business Leader in the Fraud Management Solutions team, Ms. Meyer is responsible for global product strategy & development for MasterCard fraud detection services.
 In the past year she has spearheaded the development of a world-class data mart for fraud analytics, and partnered with a variety of leading specialists to launch new fraud detection models.